 Deductible debt exception

 Some debt payments you make may be deductible on your tax return.
 For example, if you operate a business as a sole proprietor, you can deduct many of your business expenses on Schedule C after you pay them, if you’re using the cash method of accounting.
-Therefore, if you incur business expenses on credit and your obligation to pay them is canceled, you don’t have to report it on your tax return.
-However, once the debt is canceled you can’t include the expenses it covers in your deductions on Schedule C, which can ultimately increase your taxable net profit.
+Therefore, if you incur business expenses on credit and your obligation to pay them is canceled, you don’t have to report it as income on your tax return.
+However, once the debt is canceled you can’t include a deduction for the debt on Schedule C, which can ultimately increase your taxable net profit.

 Canceled debt exclusions